shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Line-items

-Inside your card scripts you can modify the line-items inside the current cart.
+Inside your cart scripts you can modify the line-items inside the current cart.

 ### Add product a line-item

-You can add a new product line-item simply by providing the product-id of the product that should be added.
+You can add a new product line-item simply by providing the product `id` of the product that should be added.
 Additionally, you may provide a quantity as second parameter if the product should be added with a quantity higher than 1.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}